-Graduates of BU head into a range of vocations when it comes to work; the health care industry, the health care services industry, and IT services are just a few professional areas popular among alumni.
-A large chunk of former BU students are employed in the financial services industry; in fact, this is the most popular job sector for this population.
-Graduates of BU earn around $75K on average.
+BU alumni belong to a wide range of sectors.
+A few fields in which grads tend to find work include the health care industry, software as a service (SAAS) development, and the financial services industry.
+A large chunk of former BU students are employed in the education industry; in fact, this is the most popular job sector for this population.
+Starting salaries of $72K are the median among BU grads.

-A graduate with a Doctorate (PhD) from BU can rake in a whopping average approximately $165K per year, more than any other degree from this school.
-Graduates holding a Bachelor of Science in Advertising fare the worst in terms of compensation with an average yearly salary of $43K.
+A Doctorate (PhD) earns BU students the most money after college (an average approximately $119K per year).
+Graduates holding a B.A. in International Relations fare the worst in terms of compensation with an average yearly salary of around $46K.

 Benefits and Perks